tapis-project/documentation/source/technical/jobs.rst

 **Scheduler-Specific Processing**

-Jobs will perform :ref:`macro-substition` on Slurm scheduler options *--job-name* or *-J*.
+Jobs will perform `macro-substitution`_ on Slurm scheduler options *--job-name* or *-J*.
 This substitution allows Slurm job names to be dynamically generated before submitting them.

 envVariables
 ^^^^^^^^^^^^